 - Consumer Bodies/Charities

 Whilst it might sound quite negative, the reality is that there has been too much unsolicited marketing going on, an adtech industry marred by fake news and dubious targeting techniques.
 Something had to give sooner or later – the good news is that it is possible to engage your audience and develop a much closer relationship which your organisation can own and this should foster loyalty and repeat business.

 Get in touch with us to discover how to take simple steps towards this goal and replace clickbait with real engagement mechanisms.

 The GDPR: 10 things adtech businesses need to know

 GDPR is coming, and many U.S. ad tech firms aren’t ready

 Europe’s new privacy regime: What’s an ad tech company to do?

-I deal with business audiences, how will this affect my business specifically?
+I deal with business audiences, how does this affect my business specifically?

-You will be impacted by the regulation, but it is a little more complex than dealing with consumer audiences.
+You are impacted by the regulation, but it is a little more complex than dealing with consumer audiences.

 Examples of organisations with business audiences